wiredopposite/XGDTool/README.md

 XGDTool is an OG Xbox and Xbox 360 disc utility, capable of converting discs to and from any mainstream format.
 It's available as a GUI or CLI app.

 This program is still in initial testing.
 If you experience an issue, please report it in the Issues tab and help make this program better!
-Currently it's Windows only, but Linux support is planned.

 ## Features
 - Supports convertion between following formats: